June 26 - July 9, 2022: Rescheduled to July 3 - 16, 2022

 - New students need to submit a letter of recommendation, a personal statement (regarding their interest in this program and/or their passion for singing), a repertoire list, and video recording (DVD, YouTube link, etc.)

-- Auditions should include two pieces.
-Repertoire should be age appropriate, MUST be performed from memory and should include: Italian songs and arias from 16th-18th centuries, German Lieder or American art songs.
+- Auditions should include two pieces: A song from Italian songs and arias from 16th-18th, and a song from German Lieder or American art songs.
+MUST be performed from memory.
+Repertoire should be age appropriate.

 - Returning students are asked to submit a recording with just one song indicating vocal growth from the previous year.